JohanOhlin/divingintoazure/_posts/2018-11-09-practical-flexbox-examples.markdown

 title: "Practical flexbox examples"
 date: 2018-11-09
 tags: css flexbox html
+description: "The Flexbox CSS styling of web sites is gaining more and more popularity.
+This post is not a complete overview of what you can do with flexbox but rather a gathering of different flexbox techniques that I've found useful over the years."
 ---

 <p class="intro"><span class="dropcap">T</span>he Flexbox CSS styling of web sites is gaining more and more popularity.
 This post is not a complete overview of what you can do with flexbox but rather a gathering of different flexbox techniques that I've found useful over the years.</p>